-- When we perform inductions, and pronounce on the laws connecting events, we go beyond the evidence of our experience. - We pretend that we see connections among events, - But, in fact, all we ever see are conjunctions. - "We only learn by experience the frequent conjunction of objects, without being ever able to comprehend anything like connection between them" (§VII.1, AW 560b).
+- When we perform inductions, and pronounce on the laws connecting events, we go beyond the evidence of our experience. - We pretend that we see connections among events. - All we ever see are conjunctions. - "We only learn by experience the frequent conjunction of objects, without being ever able to comprehend anything like connection between them" (§VII.1, AW 560b).